The mirror conjecture for minuscule flag varieties: An enumerative formula

+For quadrics, the theorem can be established directly by computing both sides as shown in~\cite[\S5.3]{Pech-Rietsch-Williams:LG-quadrics}.
+For Grassmannians, the theorem is due to Marsh--Rietsch~\cite[Thm.4.2]{Marsh-Rietsch:B-model-Grassmannians}.

 \begin{proof} Assertion (ii) follows from (i) by taking residues.
 Recall that $c$ is the Coxeter number of $G$.
+Also note that $\omega$ is $T$-invariant by Lemma~\ref{l:Ad-omega}, in particular invariant by $\rho^\vee$.
+This implies the identity $I_{\mathrm{cpt}}(\lambda,q)=I_{\mathrm{cpt}}(1,q/\lambda^c)$, which is also satisfied by the quantum period~\eqref{def:hyp-series}.

-To establish (i) we observe as consequence of the mirror Theorem~\ref{t:Dmodule-mirror} that $I_{\mathrm{cpt}}(\hbar,q)$ is solution of the quantum connection $\cQ^{G^\vee/P^\vee}(\hbar)$.
+To establish (i) we observe as consequence of the mirror Theorem~\ref{t:Dmodule-mirror} that $I_{\mathrm{cpt}}(1,q)$ is solution of the quantum connection $\cQ^{G^\vee/P^\vee}$.
 It is a power series in $q$ by Cauchy's residue formula.
-The same holds for the fundamental solution $S_{\PD(1)}(\hbar,q)$.
+The same holds for the fundamental solution $S_{\PD(1)}(1,q)$.
 We can then deduce the desired equality of the two solutions up to scalar from the Frobenius method at the regular singularity $q=0$.
-More precisely, we need to consider the equivariant connection $\cQ^{G^\vee/P^\vee}(\hbar,h)$ and equivariant Gromov-Witten correlators.
+More precisely, we need to consider the equivariant connection $\cQ^{G^\vee/P^\vee}_{T^\vee}$ and equivariant Gromov--Witten correlators.
 For generic $h\in \t^*$, the monodromy at $q=0$ is regular semisimple.
 We then specialize the equivariant parameter to $h=0$.

-To conclude the proof of (i) we need to specialize the solution $\langle S_{\PD(1)}(\hbar,q),1\rangle$ to the specific component in~\eqref{def:hyp-series}.
+To conclude the proof of (i) we need to specialize the solution $\langle S_{\PD(1)}(1,q),1\rangle$ as in~\eqref{def:hyp-series}.
 It is a power series in $q$ with constant term $1$.
-Similarly we evaluate $I_{\mathrm{cpt}}(\hbar,q)$ against the form $\omega$ in~\eqref{Igamma} which implies\footnote{Also $\omega$ is $T$-invariant by Lemma~\ref{l:Ad-omega}, in particular invariant by $\rho^\vee$.
-This implies the identity $I_{\mathrm{cpt}}(\hbar,q)=I_{\mathrm{cpt}}(1,q/\hbar^c)$, which is also satisfied by the hypergeometric series.} the identity in view of Proposition~\ref{p:one-to-omega}. \end{proof}
+Moreover, the integral $I_{\mathrm{cpt}}(1,q)$ is against the form $\omega$ which implies the identity in view of Proposition~\ref{p:one-to-omega}. \end{proof}

-The hypergeometric series typically has infinitely many zeros.
-As explained by Deligne~\cite[p.~128]{Deligne-Malgrange-Ramis} this implies that the Hodge filtration on $ H^{\mathrm{rd}}_d(\mathring{G/P},\Exp^{f_t/\hbar}) $ does not come from a Hodge structure.
+The quantum period typically has infinitely many zeroes.
+As explained by Deligne~\cite[p.128]{Deligne-Malgrange-Ramis} this implies that the irregular Hodge filtration on $H^d_{\mathrm{dR}}(\mathring{G/P},\Exp^{f_t/\hbar})$ does not come from a Hodge structure.